asyncapi/spec/versions/next/asyncapi.md

 Field Pattern | Type | Description
 ---|:---:|---
 <a name="channelsObjectChannel"></a>{channel} | [Channel Item Object](#channelItemObject) | A relative path to an individual channel.
 The field name MUST be in the form of a [RFC 6570 URI template](https://tools.ietf.org/html/rfc6570).
 Query parameters and fragments SHALL NOT be used, instead use [protocolInfo](#protocolInfoObject) to define them.

-This object can be extended with [Specification Extensions](#specificationExtensions).

 ##### Channels Object Example